 If you have structural data in another format, you can simply convert to an init file and repeat the same steps.
 The cif2init and poscar2init tools convert CIF and POSCAR files, respectively, to init files.
 For example, create a new directory and copy the following lines to a file called POSCAR:

-system Si 5.430 0.0 0.5 0.5 0.5 0.0 0.5 0.5 0.5 0.0 Si 2 direct 0.00 0.00 0.00 0.25 0.25 0.25
+system Si 5.430 0.0 0.5 0.5 0.5 0.0 0.5 0.5 0.5 0.0 Si 2 Direct 0.00 0.00 0.00 0.25 0.25 0.25

 Convert to an init file with the following command:

 poscar2init POSCAR > init.si

 4) Converting between fractional and Cartesian coordinates

-For example, try running the command
+To compare, try running the command

-blm init.si --express --wsitex and you will see that xpos has been added to the first line of site.si; this indicates that the coordinates are now in fractional form.
+blm init.si --brief --wsitex and you will see that xpos has been added to the first line of site.si; this indicates that the coordinates are now in fractional form.
 Note that in this example for silicon the Cartesian and fractional coordinates happen to be the same.